Last updated on

 The Embassy is open on appointment only.
 Please send an email to email@example.com:

 - together with a copy of the document(s) to be legalized.

 Please also fill in here-attached document and bring it to your appointment.

-As of November 2nd 2020, the Belgian Embassy in Kigali is launching the eLegalization program.
+Since 2 November 2020, the Belgian Embassy in Kigali uses eLegalization.

 The original document and a copy of the receipt will have to be sent to the authority requesting the legalization.

 A document that is official and legal in one country is not necessarily official and legal in another.
 Many documents must therefore be legalised if you wish to use them abroad.